Vitamin D2 vs D3: Which is Better?

 - There are two main types of vitamin D: D3 (cholecalciferol) and D2 (ergocalciferol).

-- The preferred type of supplemental vitamin D is D3 (cholecalciferol) because it has been shown to be more effective at increasing vitamin D blood levels.
+- Thepreferred type of vitamin D supplement is D3 (cholecalciferol) because it has been shown to be more effective at increasing vitamin D blood levels.